modotte/SAL/README.md

-# SAL: SWAT4 swateliteforce mods Alternative Launcher
+# SAL: SWAT4 Alternative Launcher

 SAL is a minimal SWAT4 SEF based mod launcher.
 I made this initially for myself, because I dislike dragging folders, finding the right app to extract them archives, and starting all over again when a new SEF based mod is released.
 So I decided to create this tool to automate all of that annoying process for myself.
-Also, was really interested experimented in Elm architecture for desktop application, so this is the result so far.
+Also, was really interested experimenting with Elm architecture for desktop application, so this is the result so far.

 ## Current Features